Utah governor says the motive in Kirk shooting is not yet certain but the suspect was on the left

-WASHINGTON — (AP) — Utah Gov. Spencer Cox said Sunday that investigators are not ready to discuss the motive behind the assassination of conservative activist Charlie Kirk.
-But he said the suspect had left-leaning political beliefs, disliked the conservative influencer and is being uncooperative in custody.

-“Clearly a leftist ideology," Cox told NBC's “Meet the Press.”
-On CNN's “State of the Union,” he said, “That information comes from the people around him, his family members and friends."

-Cox said Robinson, 22, is “not cooperating” and that friends paint a picture of someone radicalized in the dark corners of the internet.
-“Clearly there was a lot of gaming going on,” Cox said on NBC.
+WASHINGTON — (AP) — Family and friends of the 22-year-old accused of fatally shooting conservative activist Charlie Kirk described his politics as veering left in recent years as he spent large amounts of time scrolling the "dark corners of the internet," Utah Gov. Spencer Spencer Cox said Sunday.

+Investigators were still piecing together information about the suspect, Tyler Robinson, and not yet ready to discuss a potential motive.
+But Cox noted that Robinson, who is not cooperating with law enforcement, disliked Kirk and may have been “radicalized” online.

+“There clearly was a leftist ideology,” Cox said on NBC’s “Meet the Press,” citing interviews with Robinson’s relatives and acquaintances.
 “Friends have confirmed that there was kind of that deep, dark internet, the Reddit culture, and these other dark places of the internet where this person was going deep.”

+He pointed to references found engraved on the ammunition used to kill Kirk, which included anti-fascist and meme-culture language.
+Court records show that one bullet casing had the message, “Hey, fascist!
+Catch!”

-A Republican who's called on all partisans to tone down their rhetoric following the attack, the governor added: “I really don’t have a dog in this fight.
+A Republican who has called on all partisans to tone down their rhetoric following the attack, the governor added: “I really don’t have a dog in this fight.
 If this was a radicalized MAGA person, I’d be saying that as well.”

-The governor said the suspect's partner was transgender, which some politicians have pointed to as a sign Robinson was targeting Kirk for his anti-trans views.
+Cox said the suspect's partner was transgender, which some politicians have pointed to as a sign Robinson was targeting Kirk, the founder of Turning Points USA, for his anti-trans views.
 But authorities have not said whether it is relevant as they investigate Robinson’s motive.

 “The roommate was a romantic partner, a male transitioning to female,” Cox said.
 “I can say that he has been incredibly cooperative, this partner has been very cooperative, had no idea that this was happening.”